-Above: Part of a spread from Footnotes C. Footnotes is a typographic journal published in Geneva.
-Their most recent issue includes my article “The godfather: retracing the origins of Akzidenz-Grotesk.”
+Above. part of a spread from Footnotes C. Footnotes is a typographic journal published in Geneva.
+Its most recent issue includes my article “The godfather: retracing the origins of Akzidenz-Grotesk.”
 In the photograph above, you can see an 1896 specimen of Schattierte Grotesk typeface, which the Bauer & Co. type foundry at Stuttgart published the year before.
 The Berlin type foundry H. Berthold AG acquired Bauer & Co. in 1897.
 Schattierte Grotesk is the parent design from which Akzidenz-Grotesk was derived.
 The Royal-Grotesk typeface was then derived from Akzidenz-Grotesk, not the other way around.

 Last year, I retooled a few pages of my dissertation to deliver an article on the origins of the Akzidenz-Grotesk typeface to Footnotes.
 If you’ve been following my blog posts this year, you’ll have noticed that I have posted a flurry of articles that touch on the history of the H. Berthold AG and Ferd.
 Theinhardt type foundries, as well as on the histories of the Akzidenz-Grotesk and Royal-Grotesk typefaces here on this blog.
 I wrote each of these posts as something like a “warm up” before Footnotes published my article.
 In retrospect, you could call my hobby blogging something of a Theinhardtpalooza.

 Over the keyword Theinhardt, you can directly pull up a page with links to all of my articles on these subjects.
 I know, I know … it is a bit backward to tag a series of articles circling around the history of the iconic Akzidenz-Grotesk and Royal-Grotesk typefaces with the keyword “Theinhardt” when neither Ferdinand Theinhardt the punchcutter nor Ferd.
 Theinhardt the type foundry had anything to do with either of those typefaces.
 But if it will encourage other websites to change their attribution information – there was no Royal-Grotesk cut by Ferdinand Theinhardt for the Royal Prussian Academy of Sciences in 1880 – it is the least I can do.

 Here are direct links to those Theinhardt-tagged blog posts:

 - German, Swiss, and Austrian typefaces named Royal or Akzidenz